hanabi/hanabi.github.io/docs/variant-specific/throw-it-in-a-hole.md

 ---
 id: throw-it-in-a-hole
-title: Specific Conventions for Throw It in a Hole
+title: Throw It in a Hole
 ---

 These conventions apply to the "Throw It in a Hole" variants.